Official state nickname North Dakota State Nickname Official Since 1957

 North Dakota State Nickname: The Peace Garden State

-North Dakota's official state nickname is The Peace Garden State, adopted by the legislature in 1957.
+North Dakota's official state nickname is The Peace Garden State, adopted by the legislature in 1957 and featured in the list of U.S. state nicknames.
 The name comes from the International Peace Garden, a park located on the border between North Dakota and Manitoba, Canada.
 State officials first placed this nickname on license plates in 1956, and its popularity with residents led lawmakers to make it official the following year.

 Meaning of 'The Peace Garden State'